-Pasadena is a larger medium-sized city located in the state of Texas.
-With a population of 153,784 people and 29 constituent neighborhoods, Pasadena is the 17th largest community in Texas.
+Pasadena is a relatively large city located in the state of Texas.
+With a population of 148,626 people and 34 constituent neighborhoods, Pasadena is the 21st largest community in Texas.

-The citizens of Pasadena are slightly less educated than the national average of 21.84% for the average city or town: 14.35% of adults in Pasadena have a bachelor's degree or advanced degree
+The percentage of adults in Pasadena with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.88% of adults in Pasadena have a bachelor's degree or advanced degree.

 Pasadena is an extremely ethnically-diverse city.
 The people who call Pasadena home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Pasadena, accounting for 64.49% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Pasadena, accounting for 71.74% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Pasadena residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pasadena include Irish, English, French , and Italian.
+Important ancestries of people in Pasadena include German, English, Irish, European, and French.